Loudoun County Parkway: Plane Crash

 On January 19, 2024, Southern Airways Express Flight 246 took off from Dulles International Airport and was on its way to Lancaster Airport (Pennsylvania) when it made an emergency landing due to bad weather.
-None of the 7 people onboard were killed or injured.
+None of the seven people on board were killed or injured.
 The plane struck a guardrail as it performed an emergency landing.
 There was a snowstorm the day of, which caused the bad weather mentioned.
 The incident was covered by many local news outlets.